Friendly Fraud vs Hard Fraud in Car Insurance: The Risks and Penalties

 Is soft fraud really treated as a crime, or just a policy violation?

 Soft fraud is a genuine criminal offense in all 50 states — not merely a policy violation.
 While it is more commonly prosecuted as a misdemeanor than hard fraud, a conviction can still result in fines, probation, restitution, and even jail time depending on your state and the amount involved.
-Beyond the legal consequences, insurers can cancel your policy and flag your record in shared databases, making it harder to get covered in the future.
-Never assume that exaggerating a claim is simply a "civil matter" between you and your insurer.
+States like Washington updated their fraud statutes as recently as 2025–26, escalating soft fraud to a felony when claims exceed $1,500.
+Beyond the legal consequences, insurers can cancel your policy and flag your record in shared databases like CLUE, making it harder and more expensive to get covered in the future.

 Can I be charged with fraud if I didn't know I was doing it?